 TRUTH: Nope, not at all!

-This kind of mizuage was actually a ceremony done by young courtesans and prostitutes in the past — NOT by maiko.
-Though there are speculations that this mizuage (taking of the virginity) was done by some maiko in the past, what’s important to remember is that this is NOT done today nor was it ever traditionally accepted to be done by geisha for their maiko.
-The only kind of mizuage that maiko have done was a ceremony wherein older geisha would symbolically cut the topknot of the maiko’s hair to signify her coming of age (of becoming an adult).
+This kind of mizuage was actually a ceremony done by young courtesans and prostitutes in the past — NOT by maikos.
+Though there are speculations that this mizuage (taking of the virginity) was done by some maikos in the past, what’s important to remember is that this is NOT done today nor was it ever traditionally accepted to be done by geishas for their maikos.
+The only kind of mizuage that maikos have done was a ceremony wherein older geishas would symbolically cut the topknot of the maiko’s hair to signify her coming of age (of becoming an adult).

 How to Become a Geisha